30 Jan 2017 12:36 IST

 Next, Ozhivudivasathe Kali was released in theatres, and a lot of people came to theatres as well.

 We are living in an age of censorship where filmmakers are always questioned.
 What role do you see the filmmaker playing in society?

 The morality of the institution and that of society is different.
 The institution seems to cite that the morality written on paper is the absolute morality.
 In society, you can see a lot of different things.
 A lot of deviation from 'normal' exists.
 The institutions believe that the laws implemented are everything.
 Even the hardest law can be broken, no?

-Institutions like the censor boards think it is their duty to censor everything the filmmaker sees.
+Institutions like the censor board think it is their duty to censor everything the filmmaker sees.
 This is absolute stupidity.
-You think by censoring they will be able to keep society clean.
+You think by censoring they will be able to keep society clean?
 It is very difficult to make films according to their norms.